 — Wade Folger MacDonald

-Wade Folger MacDonald was born in Nashville, Tennessee.
-He holds a Bachelor of Arts degree in Art Education from Western Michigan University.
-Upon graduation, Wade traveled extensively conducting research in Germany and the Czech Republic.
+Wade Folger MacDonald was born in Nashville, Tennessee to parents who had been opera singers.
+He was raised in Kalamazoo, Michigan and holds a Bachelor of Arts degree in Art Education from Western Michigan University.
+Upon graduation, Wade traveled extensively, conducting research in Germany and the Czech Republic.
 Before attending graduate school, Wade worked as a Ceramics Laboratory Technician and Instructor at the Kalamazoo Institute of Arts in Kalamazoo, Michigan.
-Wade obtained a Master’s of Fine Arts Degree in Studio Art with a concentration in Ceramics from Michigan State University in 2014.
+He obtained a Master’s of Fine Arts Degree in Studio Art with a concentration in Ceramics from Michigan State University in 2014.
 As a graduate student, Wade received the Stanley and Selma Hollander Graduate Fellowship in Studio Art, the Varg-Sullivan Award for Distinguished Research, and the John and Susan Berding Family Foundation Endowment Juried MFA Prize.
 Wade has exhibited nationally and has completed artist residencies at Banff Centre and Anderson Ranch Art Center.
-He currently teaches Ceramics and Foundations at The University of Alabama in Tuscaloosa.
+Last June, Wade joined a group of renowned ceramic artists at Red Lodge Clay Center in Red Lodge, Montana as part of the Artists Invite Artists Residency Program.
+This year, he was awarded NCECA Emerging Artist and was featured in American Craft Magazine’s August/September 2018 Issue.
+Wade currently teaches Ceramics and Foundations at The University of Alabama in Tuscaloosa.